-- 1. Providing knowingly false, intentionally distorted, or intentionally misrepresented information before a conduct body/hearing officer or University official. - 2.
-Disruption or interference with the orderly proceeding of a conduct process (including the behavior of support person and witnesses). - 3.
-Initiating a conduct process knowingly without cause. - 4.
-Attempting to discourage an individual's proper participation or use of the conduct system. - 5.
-Attempting to influence the impartiality of a member of a conduct body or appeals body prior to and/or during the course of the conduct proceeding or during an appeals process. - 6.
-Participating in conduct that directly or indirectly results in the harassment (verbal or physical) and/or intimidation of a party, witness, conduct officer or University official prior to or during the conduct proceeding.
-Harassment (verbal or physical), including intimidation, of a witness, member of a conduct body or University official prior to or during a conduct proceeding. - 7.
-Failure to comply with or complete the sanction(s) imposed under the Code. - 8.
-Influencing or attempting to influence another person to commit a violation of the Code. - 9.
-Plagiarism, forgery or alteration of a conduct sanction.
+- Providing knowingly false, intentionally distorted, or intentionally misrepresented information before a conduct body/hearing officer or University official. - Knowingly or intentionally omitting information that would be relevant to the question. - Disruption or interference with the orderly proceeding of the process (including the behavior of the student's support person). - Initiating a conduct process knowingly without adequate cause. - Attempting to discourage an individual's proper participation or use of the process. - Attempting to influence the impartiality of a member of a conduct body, hearing panel or appeals body prior to and/or during the course of the proceeding or during an appeals process. - Failure to comply with or complete the sanction(s) imposed under the Code. - Influencing or attempting to influence another person or student organization to commit a violation of the Code. - Plagiarism, forgery, or alteration of a conduct sanction.